 The test measures the amount of Phe in your baby’s blood.

 A normal level is less than 2 milligrams per deciliter (mg/dL).
 More than 4 mg/dL is considered high.
-Even if your baby’s results aren’t in that range, it doesn’t necessarily mean she has PKU.
-It means she needs more tests to find out for sure.
+Even if your baby’s results aren’t in that range, it doesn’t necessarily mean they has PKU.
+It means they need more tests to find out for sure.

-If your baby is premature, she might get what’s called a “false positive” because the enzyme to break down Phe hasn’t developed fully yet.
+If your baby is premature, they might get what’s called a “false positive” because the enzyme to break down Phe hasn’t developed fully yet.

-She could get a “false negative” if she isn’t eating (either breastfed or bottle-fed), is throwing up, or if the test was done too soon she was born.
+They could get a “false negative” if they aren’t eating (either breastfed or bottle-fed), is throwing up, or if the test was done too soon they were born.

 Why Is the Test So Important?